9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 {% table %}

-1) Introduce students to the notion of reading code with care.
+1) Introduce students to the idea of reading code with care.
 ```
 When we read programs, we try to understand the coder's plan.
 What does the coder want to happen?
 We want to imagine being computers when we read code.
 We have to read carefully, paying attention to every line of code.
 ```